Morse Fall Scale

 • Mental status: The score is zero if the patient is fully oriented to time, place, and person.
 A score of 15 is given if the patient overestimates their abilities, forgets limitations, and has difficulty understanding instructions or responding appropriately.

-It is essential to continually assess fall risk using the Morse Fall Scale throughout a patient's hospital stay, as their risk may change over time due to factors such as medication changes, fatigue, or new symptoms.
+It is essential to continually assess fall risk using the Morse Fall Scale throughout a patient's hospital stay, as their risk may change over time due to risk factors such as medication changes, fatigue, or new symptoms.

 When should you use the Morse Fall Scale?